acien101/STBPackets/readme.md

 * 0 - Load switches data - Data collected from the Load Switches.
 * 1 - Mux Board data - Data collected from the Mux Board
 * 2 - RTDs data - Data collected from all the channels of the RTDs PCBs.
+* 3 - Internal ADC data - Data collected from the internal ADCs.

 Structure of user data field "0" - Load switches data:
 * LS0 - 1 Bit - Load Switch 0 status